dougpark/64zbit.com_pelican/content/64/projects.md

-Title: Projects
+Title: Future Projects
 Date: 2020-10-23 22:20
-Author: D
+Author: Doug
-Category: RobotCraft
+Category: Projects
 Tags: Projects
-Slug: projects
+Slug: future-projects

 I've been doing this for decades and now I want to be an HTML5 game devloper.
 I'm starting with a server!
 Well, I have very little experience with game development, graphics, animation, sound, so it's going to be a fun journey.